billyjitsu/snowball/README.md

 ## The Contracts
 The setup consists of 4 files.
-- Interface/IBlast.sol: This are there interfaces to take advantage of the unique Blast network's tools
+- `Interface/IBlast.sol`: This are there interfaces to take advantage of the unique Blast network's tools
-- lib/Base64.sol: Libary to allow us to encode our tokenURI intoa base64 format
+- `lib/Base64.sol`: Libary to allow us to encode our tokenURI intoa base64 format
-- SnowDay.sol: Base NFT contract - Setups of basic minting, and formating of the NFT structure
+- `SnowDay.sol`: Base NFT contract - Setups of basic minting, and formating of the NFT structure
-- NFTAttack.sol: Front facing contract that sets up the yield and gas mode for blast network, handles the random number requests and sets the logic for the game play.
+- `NFTAttack.sol`: Front facing contract that sets up the yield and gas mode for blast network, handles the random number requests and sets the logic for the game play.

 ## Snowday.sol
 The snowday contract is the NFT portion of the game.
 It uses the standard ERC721 format while also keeping stats of the NFT on chain.
 The image can be hosted externaly on a medium such as IPFS or Arweave.
 It imports the BASE64.sol file to encode the tokenURI to squeeze in as much onchain data as we can in the evm on a single line return.